Saab 29 Tunnan: Sweden

 The J 29 was fast and agile, and set the world speed record on a 500 km closed circuit in 1954 at 977 km/h (607.05 mph).
 Two S 29C (reconnaissance variant) additionally set an international speed record of 900.6 km/h (559.4 mph) over a 1,000 km closed-circuit course in 1955.

 The crash record in early service was poor, mainly due to the inexperience with swept-winged aircraft and the lack of a two-seat, dual control Tunnan trainer variant: this meant that Swedish fighter pilots could only be trained using two seat variants of the de Havilland Vampire (a straight-winged jet), before going solo in a Tunnan.
 99 pilots were killed during military practice flights in Sweden.

-In May 1967, the fighter versions of the Tunnan was retired from combat service; however, a number of aircraft were retained and reconfigured for use as countermeasures trainers and for target towing duties into the 1970s.
+In May 1967, the fighter versions of the Tunnan were retired from combat service; however, a number of aircraft were retained and reconfigured for use as countermeasures trainers and for target towing duties into the 1970s.
 In August 1976, the last official military flight was performed at the Swedish Air Force's 50th anniversary air show.